juanito-lansangan/laravel-nuxt-webtodo/README.md

 From here you can click the login button and it will redirect you too the home page.

 And that's pretty much it.
+Let me know if you have questions. :)